Save big (up to $1,875) on small business tools with our free membership, business.com+

 Weber’s theory, which is built on a foundation of six characteristics of bureaucracies, highlights the importance of rules, procedures and expertise in achieving organizational goals.
 His theory offers a systematic approach to management that has influenced modern organizational practices for decades.

-Follett management theory explained
+Follett management theory

-She believed that conflicts should be directly resolved through integration, that power should be shared among employees and managers and that managers should focus on coordination and employee engagement.
+She believed that conflicts should be directly resolved through integration, that power should be shared among employees and managers, and that managers should focus on coordination and employee engagement.
 Follett’s theory and principles of coordination laid the foundation for modern management principles, especially among small businesses and employee-centric companies.

-Kanter management theory explained
+Kanter management theory

-Kanter’s theory highlights the need for organizations to adopt a positive culture where employees will perform at the highest level and will be more receptive to change.
+Kanter’s theory highlights the need for organizations to adopt a positive culture where employees will perform at the highest level and be more receptive to change.

-Taylor management theory explained
+Taylor management theory

 Frederick Taylor’s management theory, also known as scientific management, emphasizes the systematic study of work processes to improve efficiency and productivity.
-Taylor advocated for the use of scientific methods to determine the most efficient way of performing tasks as well as the standardization of tools and processes to achieve higher levels of productivity.
+Taylor advocated for the use of scientific methods to determine the most efficient way of performing tasks, as well as for the standardization of tools and processes to achieve higher levels of productivity.

 Taylor’s theory outlined four principles for managers: